noushskadoush/adatched_data_story/index.md

 <img src="slasher.png"  width="80%" style="display: block; margin: auto;">
 <br>

+Over 80 years, the magnitude increases nearly 15-fold, highlighting the significant impact of exponential growth over extended periods.
+This shows that Slasher movies exhibit continuous and accelerating change.Some early slasher movies had an probably drive this rising  successes.
-_Halloween (1978)_ is low-budget film that grossed $70 million, proving the profitability of the genre.
+_Halloween (1978)_, for example, is low-budget film that grossed $70 million, proving the profitability of the genre.
 Studios quickly hopped on the bandwagon, producing a flood of slasher films to meet audience demand.
 In the 1980s, the genre is flourishing and the appearance of VHS in the 1980s allowed slasher films to thrive beyond theaters.
 These movies were inexpensive to produce and highly profitable on home video which explains why their proportion remained quite high for the past years.

 <br>
 <img src="slasher expo.jpg"  width="80%" style="display: block; margin: auto;">